 📖 Recipe

-Pan Seared Filet Mignon
+Pan Seared Oven Roasted Filet Mignon

 Ingredients

-- 2 Filet Mignon - about 1 ½ inch thick and about 8 oz
+- 2 beef tenderloin filet mignon - about 1-1 ½ inch thick and about 6-8 oz

-- 1 tablespoon butter - or butter
+- 1 tablespoon butter - or oil

-- salt and pepper - to taste or 7:2:2
+- salt and pepper or other seasonings - to taste or 7:2:2

 Instructions

 - Preheat oven to 400°.
-Start with 1 ¼ to 1 ½ inch thick filets, about 8 oz each, and trim well.
+Start with 1 to 1 ½ inch thick filets, about 6-8 oz each, and trim well.
 Rest at room temperature for 30-60 minutes if you have time.

 - Pat dry well with paper towels.
 Season all sides to taste with the seasoning of your choice.
-Just kosher salt and black pepper or All Purpose Seasoning - 7:2:1 and 7:2:2 are enough.
+Just kosher salt and black pepper or All-Purpose Seasoning is enough.

-- In a cast iron or other oven-safe skillet, melt 1 tablespoon of butter over medium-high heat.
-When hot, sear both sides of the filets for 2-3 minutes—sear, flip, sear, and a final flip before going into the oven.
+- When hot, sear both sides of the filets for 2-3 minutes—sear, flip, sear, and give them a final flip before putting them into the oven.

 - Transfer to the preheated oven.
 Cook to your desired internal temperature minus about 3°-4°.
-Medium-rare takes about 8-10 minutes to get an internal temp of about 135°- 140°.
-Check the internal temperature when the meat goes into the oven if you want it rare.
+Medium-rare takes about 9-11 minutes to reach an internal temperature of about 135°- 140°.
+If you want the meat rare, check the internal temperature when it goes into the oven.
 Also, check the temperature a few minutes early to prevent overcooking.

-- Remove from pan and tent lightly with foil on a plate and rest for 5-8 minutes before cutting.
+- Remove from pan, tent lightly with foil on a plate, and rest for 5-8 minutes before serving.

 Recipe Notes